smpetersgithub/AdvancedSQLPuzzles/Database Tips and Tricks/Databricks Hive Demo/readme.md

 **In this demo we will perform the following:**
 1. Connect Databricks to an Azure Key Vault
 2. Connect Databricks to an Azure Data Lake
-3. Create an ETL process to import csv files from an Azure Data Lake
+3. Create an ETL process to import CSV files from an Azure Data Lake
 4. Merge the data into Hive tables
 5. Insert the data into a SQL Server database
 6. Automate the ETL via an Azure Data Factory pipeline